Kimchi

 -

-Derive from using the endomorphism (TODO: specify)
+Derive $u$ from $u’$ using the endomorphism (TODO: specify)

 -